nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+### Our Standards

+Examples of behavior that contribut